Dual-objective Language Models: Training Efficiency Without Overfitting: Experiments

 \subsection{Results and discussion}

 The structure of \Cref{fig:contour} becomes clearer once we identify which training settings result in overfitting during training.\footnote{Here, \textit{overfitted training runs} are those runs, in which the held-out loss starts diverging while the training loss keeps converging (\Cref{app:validation}).
-Such runs are highlighted in \Cref{fig:contour} by $\bm{\times}$ marks.} The density of optimal ratios highlights that there are two regions to consider: \textit{1) Regular-data region} where a language model trained solely on the autoregressive objective does not overfit -- this roughly corresponds to 16 repetitions of training data and less, as also shown by \cite{NEURIPS2023_9d89448b}. \textit{2) Data-constrained region} -- roughly corresponding to 32 data repetitions and more -- where overfitting is an important consideration.
+Such runs are highlighted in \Cref{fig:contour} by $\bm{\times}$ marks.} The density of optimal ${\alpha}$ weights highlights that there are two regions to consider: \textit{1) Regular-data region} where a language model trained solely on the autoregressive objective does not overfit -- this roughly corresponds to 16 repetitions of training data and less, as also shown by \cite{NEURIPS2023_9d89448b}. \textit{2) Data-constrained region} -- roughly corresponding to 32 data repetitions and more -- where overfitting is an important consideration.

 In the first case, it is clearly beneficial to put more weight on the autoregressive training than on masked-diffusion.
 Yet, training only autoregressively does not lead to any improvement in any experiments within the regular-data region.
-Even when evaluated purely autoregressively, the differences between $256:0$ and $15:1$ ratios are negligible.
-Switching to bidirectional evaluation, the single-objective $256:0$ ratio performs poorly while all models trained with ratios between $255:1$ and $15:1$ perform similarly -- notably, they all substantially outperform models trained only with masked-diffusion.
+Even when evaluated purely autoregressively, the differences between ${\alpha}$ set to $1$ and $\nicefrac{15}{16}$ are negligible.
+Switching to bidirectional evaluation, the single-objective ${\alpha}=1$ performs poorly while all models trained with ${\alpha}$ values between $\nicefrac{255}{256}$ and $\nicefrac{15}{16}$ perform similarly -- notably, they all substantially outperform models trained only with masked-diffusion.
 This is a key finding: even without any data constraint, the dual-objective models achieve stronger masked-diffusion performance than pure masked-diffusion training, despite dedicating only a small fraction of training to the masked-diffusion objective.
 We hypothesize that the prevalence of the autoregressive objective leads to fast convergence, and that the small amount of masked-diffusion balances its slower convergence by inducing useful modeling priors.
-This leads us to formulating the first practical recommendation: \begin{remark}[Language modeling under regular data settings] When training a language model in a regular data setting (16 repetitions or less), train with a small amount of masked-diffusion objective (roughly every 64th sequence) to achieve stronger bidirectional performance than pure masked-diffusion training without losing any autoregressive performance. \end{remark}
+This leads us to formulating the first practical recommendation: